Access to a rapidly developing asset class which offers unusually strong diversification impact

 Investors also have the ability to choose their preferred level of risk, with three different strategies available.
 Our Conservative, Balanced and Enhanced strategies provide three distinct levels of risk and return, depending on the investor's return requirements and appetite for risk.
 Each strategy has a specific risk budget defined by its maximum expected loss and maximum exposure per peril.
 This constant-risk approach provides a high level of transparency to investors, as they are exposed to the same level of risk over time.

 LGT ILS is further distinguished by the strength of its team and the length of their track record.
-The team's four founding partners come from the reinsurance industry, where they mastered the complex field of catastrophe risk management, with an average of 15 years of experience in the field.
-They are part of a larger team of 24 professionals from a wide range of backgrounds, who together have a large network for sourcing investments and securing relationships with counterparties.
-As one of the oldest teams in the industry, its track record extends back to 2005, and it has delivered positive returns for 90% of the months the team has been investing.>
+The team's four founding partners come from the reinsurance industry, where they mastered the complex field of catastrophe risk management, with an average of 16 years of experience in the field.
+They are part of a larger team of 26 professionals from a wide range of backgrounds, who together have a large network for sourcing investments and securing relationships with counterparties.
+As one of the oldest teams in the industry, its track record extends back to 2005, and it has delivered positive returns for more than 80% of the months the team has been investing.>

 Every year, meteorological institutes publish forecasts for the upcoming North Atlantic hurricane season.
 For 2017, the forecasts were indicating a “average” or even “above-average” North Atlantic hurricane season.
 US hurricane risk counts amongst the key exposures for insurance-linked strategies and as such, a major hurricane making landfall on US territory has the potential to cause significant losses in an ILS portfolio.
 However, one has to keep in mind that the forecast of a hurricane season is no indication of the actual performance of insurance-linked strategies.